sixteen05/Soker/README.md

 #### Build

- - Have gradle installed on system
+ - Have Java installed on system and JAVA_HOME set
- - Run `gradle build` to build the jar and run the tests.
+ - Run `./gradlew build` to build the jar and run the tests.

 #### Run
  - Make sure to run build.